Niblitlvl50/SpriteBaker/README.md

 # Sprite Baker

 A simple tool for baking a bunch of images into one larger image.
+Will write a sprite atlas and a json file that tells you where the sub images are.

 ### Usage
 ```